caracal-pipeline/caracal-docs/sphinx/manual/intro/index.rst

 :ref:`general`
 ^^^^^^^^^^^^^^

-This worker sets up the name of various input/output directories and the prefix used for the output data products (e.g., diagnostic plots, images, etc.).
+This worker sets the name of various input/output directories and the prefix used for the output data products (e.g., diagnostic plots, images, etc.).

 :ref:`get_data`
 ^^^^^^^^^^^^^^^

-This worker sets up the name of the files to be processed and whether any conversion to .MS format is necessary.
+This worker sets the name of the files to be processed and whether any conversion to .MS format is necessary.
 It can also virtually concatenate several .MS files together.

 :ref:`observation_config`
 ^^^^^^^^^^^^^^^^^^^^^^^^^